 Pectin-Based Gummies with Functional Coatings

-- Add some dietary fat if you've got fat-soluble vitamins in there
+- Add some dietary fat if you've got fat-soluble vitamins.

 Mineral-Heavy Gummies